wavefrontHQ/docs/pages/doc/dashboards_managing.md

 To add a new chart to a dashboard:

 1. Navigate to the dashboard and put it in edit mode.
 1. Find the section you want to place the chart in.
 Click <span class="fa-plus-circle fa"/> Add New Chart.
-An Add Chart box displays.
+An Add Chart dialog displays.
-1. Enter a Wavefront Query Language expression into the New Query field.
+1. In the New Query field, type a Wavefront Query Language expression.
 See [Getting Started with Wavefront Query Language](query_language_getting_started) and [Wavefront Query Language Quick Reference](query_language_reference).
 1. In the Chart section, customize your chart.
 See [Wavefront Charts](charts) to learn more about customization options.
 1. Click **Accept**.
 The new chart displays in the section you selected.
-1. Save the dashboard.
+1. Click **Save**.

 ### Deleting, Cloning, and Making Permanent Changes to a Chart